Open-MSS/Open-MSS.github.io/docs/04_gsoc.md

 exclude: false
 ---

-# In Preparation

 # Contacting the MSS team
+If you want to contribute to Mission Support System, You can talk to us on channel #mss by the [libera chat](https://web.libera.chat/?nick=Guest&#mss) this is connected to our gsoc slack channel.
+Please stay connected, we are in different timezones.
+To join us on slack please send  us an email to <mss-info@fz-juelich.de>.
-If you want to contribute to Mission Support System, please consider joining our Slack channel [https://mss-devel.slack.com](https://mss-devel.slack.com), where we discuss everything related to the development of the project and we can answer all your questions related to the project.
-You can join the channel by sending us an email at <mss-info@fz-juelich.de>.
+On the  Slack channel [https://mss-devel.slack.com](https://mss-devel.slack.com) we will discuss everything related to the development of the project and we can answer all your questions related to the project.

 # Questions
 If you have any question please feel free to ask any of the mentors on our #gsoc slack channel.